$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Abstract

 \section{Abstract}

-We show $\ell^p\big(\ZZ^d\big)$ boundedness, for $p\in(1, \infty)$, of discrete maximal functions corresponding to averaging operators and truncated singular integrals of Radon type.
-We shall present a new approach which allows us to handle these operators in a unified way.
-Our methods will be robust enough to provide vector-valued estimates for these maximal functions as well.
+We prove $\ell^p\big(\mathbb Z^d\big)$ bounds, for $p\in(1, \infty)$, of discrete maximal functions corresponding to averaging operators and truncated singular integrals of Radon type, and their applications to pointwise ergodic theory.
+Our new approach is based on a unified analysis of both types of operators, and also yields an extension to the vector-valued form of these results.